dills003/Extended_Kalman_Filter/writeup_template.md

 1. Your algorithm will be run against Dataset 1 in the simulator which is the same as "data/obj_pose-laser-radar-synthetic-input.txt" in the repository.
 We'll collect the positions that your algorithm outputs and compare them to ground truth data.
 Your px, py, vx, and vy RMSE should be less than or equal to the values [.11, .11, 0.52, 0.52].

-I passed while using Dataset #1, and just missed when using Dataset #2.
+I passed while using Dataset #1, and just missed when using Dataset #2, unless rounding is allowed.
 Below are my results:

  Dataset 1
 ![alt text][image1]